GovTechSG/seed-documentation/offboard-device/offboard-device-from-seed.md

 # Offboard device from SEED

 We have now automated most of the offboarding steps to simplify the process.
-This new offboarding method consists of **only two steps**.
+This new offboarding method consists of the following two phases:

+- Phase A: Offboard device from SEED components
+- Phase B: Submit Intune Device ID

-In the first step, you identify your Defender organisation to download the appropriate offboarding script.
-When you run this offboarding script on your device, it:
+In **Phase A**, you need to do the following:

+1. Identify and download the appropriate offboarding script for your Defender.
+2. Run this offboarding script on your device to:

-- unenrolls your device from the SEED components such as Intune, Tanium, Defender and Cloudflare WARP.
+    - unenroll your device from the SEED components such as Intune, Tanium, Defender and Cloudflare WARP.
-- resets some of the configuration settings that were modified during SEED onboarding.
+    - reset some of the configuration settings that were modified during SEED onboarding.

-When you complete this step, you are directed to the second step, where you submit a request to us to remove the device record from the server side.
+When you complete them, you are directed to Phase B.

+In **Phase B**, you need to submit a request to remove the device record from the server side.

-When we delete your device record from the server side, the DEEP team notifies you about your successful offboarding.
+When we delete your device record from the server side, we notify you about your successful offboarding.

 - [Offboard macOS device using a script](offboard-device/mac-os-using-script)